harikrishnans123/Serene-App-Portfolio/README.md

 Serene is a "Slow Social" mobile application designed to reduce screen time anxiety through finite, curated daily content.
 Unlike traditional infinite-scroll platforms, Serene delivers a fixed set of 3-6 multimedia moments per day, encouraging mindful consumption over dopamine addiction.

-This repository serves as a Technical Analysis Portfolio, documenting the backend logic, data architecture, and integration standards required to build the platform at scal
+This repository serves as a Technical Analysis Portfolio, documenting the backend logic, data architecture, and integration standards required to build the platform at scale

 Technical Artifacts